What is Blepharoplasty?

 Blepharoplasty can affect the function and lubrication of the eye, so a consultation with Dr. Croley in Ocala, FL is important.
 Although other surgeons may perform blepharoplasty, an ophthalmologist is the only surgeon trained specifically to treat the eye and perform eyelid surgery.
 Therefore, he is uniquely qualified to help you decide whether you should consider this procedure.

-For more information about eyelid surgery (blepharoplasty) in the Ocala, FL and surrounding areas, please feel free to contact Cathy at Central Florida Eye Institute at (800) 521-6028 or (352) 237-8400, or visit our Contact Us page to request a consultation today!
+For more information about eyelid surgery near me in the Ocala, FL and surrounding areas, please feel free to contact Cathy at Central Florida Eye Institute at (800) 521-6028 or (352) 237-8400, or visit our Contact Us page to request a consultation today!
 We proudly serve patients from Ocala, Gainesville, Lady Lake, Leesburg, and Inverness, Florida.